ANALYSIS-Biden's focus on deficit in budget is targeted at Republicans

 FACTBOX-The U.S. Treasury's tools to avoid breaching debt limit

-(Reporting by Trevor Hunnicutt; Additional reporting by Andrea Shalal Editing by Nick Zieminski and Heather Timmons)
+(Reporting by Trevor Hunnicutt and Howard Schneider; Additional reporting by Andrea Shalal Editing by Nick Zieminski and Heather Timmons)

 ((trevor.hunnicutt@tr.com; +1 (332) 219 1571; twitter.com/TrevorNews; Reuters Messaging: trevor.hunnicutt.thomsonreuters.com@reuters.net))